Interesting Comparison images

 It seemed like Christmas would never come either, time went so slow in our youth.
 At least it seemed like it.
 Now looking back, where did all that time go?

 My mom had a surprise for me when I went to visit her awhile back.
 There was a small picture pile on the table and a twinkle in her eye.
-Seemed as if she had found some pictures that we had been talking about earlier in the year that were taken when I was a young lad.
+Seemed as if she had found some pictures that we had been talking about earlier in the year that was taken when I was a young lad.

 We were a real frugal family.
 One income, 6 kids and foster children too, were always in our home.
 On a very lucky day, my mom purchased a Santa Suit for me that I had had a fit over in the store.
 I tried to convince her that I would be a great Santa if she got it for me.

-She bought me the suit, and it was the true highlight of my holiday.
+She bought me a suit, and it was the true highlight of my holiday.
 WE (mom and I) kept it a secret and closer to Christmas I would “don the red suit” and be available for pictures.

 Yes, even the neighborhood parents asked that I visit their homes for pictures with Santa after my socializing mom shared that I owned a Santa Suit.
 Neighbors knew each other well then, and the children all fully believed.
 I had a lot of fun with that Santa Suit.

-With all the memories that have been created during our childhood, and here we are adults already, I would be so pleased to host your personal Christmas or holiday pictures of “Then, and Now.”
+With all the memories that have been created during our childhood, and here we are, adults, already, I would be so pleased to host your personal Christmas or holiday pictures of “Then, and Now.”
 Mine I am sharing with you here, is with my sister Shawntell and she was about 7 years old.
 I still remember sitting with her for that picture.

 This was my first “professional” posing and she had no idea it was me.
 She even called me “Santa.”
 I think at that moment, I imprinted (on) that I represented a big part of a wonderful holiday with a big responsibility.
 The “seed” of Santa, was planted.